iwanders/pico2w_thing_91c27/board/README.md

 Actual info: [TDK AN-000393 IMU PCB Design and MEMS Assembly Guidelines](https://invensense.tdk.com/download-pdf/an-000393-imu-pcb-design-and-mems-assembly-guidelines/), for LGA they state the land should be different from the solder mask opening, solder mask being +0.1mm larger.
 Stencil thickness should be at least 100um.
 Not too much on stencil layout.

+That is the same as STMs `TN0018: Handling, mounting, and soldering guidelines for MEMS devices` pdf, which also states solder mask opening should be +0.1mm.

 Seems for 0402 one should subtract 1mil (0.0254mm) from the pad?
 Or about -10%?

 Murata [lists](https://www.murata.com/en-us/support/faqs/capacitor/siliconcapacitors/mnt/0005) for 0402 capacitors: